MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-projects-solutions.md

 ---
 title: Tutorial projects and solutions Visual Basic
-description: Create a new project and a solution container to organize your code projects in Visual Studio as a Visual Basic developer. ms.date: 09/14/2021 ms.technology: vs-ide-general ms.custom: vs-acquisition
+description: Create a new project and a solution to organize and contain your code projects in Visual Studio as a Visual Basic developer. ms.date: 09/14/2021 ms.technology: vs-ide-general ms.custom: vs-acquisition